Perception Simplex: Verifiable Collision Avoidance in Autonomous Vehicles Amidst Obstacle Detection Faults: Related Work

+\textbf{Sensor Fusion} is used in AV~\cite{realpe2016multi} to alleviate limitations of individual sensor types.
+However, the intermingling of safety and performance optimizations, limitations of the algorithms used to interpret sensor inputs, and unforeseen interactions between features unnecessary for safety and optimizations for performance have resulted in perception lapses and collisions~\cite{crash_ntsb_tesla_2016_5_7,crash_ntsb_uber_2018_3_18,crash_ntsb_tesla_2018_3_23,crash_ntsb_tesla_2019_3_1}.
+To address these issues, the \ps safety layer uses algorithms that have deterministic capabilities, constraints, and limits.
+However verifiable algorithms using different sensor data types would help alleviate the constraints of individual algorithms.
+The use of sensor fusion in \ps is left for future work.

 \textbf{Safe Autonomous Driving} has been an active area of research with varying approaches.
-System architectures have been proposed that improve security and execution time predictability of parts of the mission software~\cite{burgio2017software,drive_os,mirosanlou2021duetto}.
-While this greatly decreases the response latency variance for the AV, it does not address faults born out of complex algorithms and software pipelines.
-Techniques to improve driving policies~\cite{yuan2020race}, path planning~\cite{lee2019collision,wang2019crash,tahir2019heuristic}, risk assessment~\cite{noh2017decision,noh2018decision,shin2018human,yu2019occlusion,li2021risk}, steering or braking control~\cite{seiler1998development,funke2016collision,he2019emergency,cheng2019longitudinal,hajiloo2020integrated} are still vulnerable to perception failures.
-SR framework addresses the perception failures first and is able to leverage the above advancements in path planning and control by allowing their use in the mission layer and even potentially incorporating them into the safety layer if they meet the safety layer requirements.
+System architectures have been proposed that make parts of the AV software have better security and execution time predictability~\cite{burgio2017software,drive_os,mirosanlou2021duetto,chen2022parallel}.
+While this addresses the response latency variance for the AV, it does not address the faults born out of complex algorithms in the software pipelines.
+Cooperative approaches~\cite{chen2023safe} do not address the mixed autonomous and manually driven vehicle conditions.
+Techniques to improve driving policies~\cite{yuan2020race,cao2022trustworthy}, path planning~\cite{lee2019collision,wang2019crash,tahir2019heuristic}, risk assessment~\cite{noh2017decision,noh2018decision,shin2018human,yu2019occlusion,li2021risk}, steering or braking control~\cite{seiler1998development,funke2016collision,he2019emergency,cheng2019longitudinal,hajiloo2020integrated} are still vulnerable to perception failures. \ps addresses the perception failures first and is flexible to the inclusion of advancements in the mission layer.

-\textbf{Sensor Fusion} is a popular form of functional redundancy used in AV~\cite{realpe2016multi, realpe2016fault} to address faults in obstacle detection.
-Using different sensors for the shared function of perception helps create a combined output that does not suffer from an individual sensor's limitations.
-As an example, objects not distinguishable by visual perception using a camera input may still be detected by radar.
-However, the intermingling of safety and performance optimizations and limitations of algorithms used to interpret sensor inputs have resulted in lapses in perception and collisions~\cite{tesla_1,tesla_2,tesla_3,tesla_4,ubercrash,tesla_5}.
-Unforeseen interactions between features unnecessary for safety and optimizations for performance have led to crashes~\cite{ubercrash}. \sr safety layer algorithms have clear constraints based on the sensor and algorithm properties.
-Sensor fusion can be used to systematically cover different constraints enabling higher availability of verified capabilities in adverse conditions.